 And here is the one at Walmart –

 In a way, Costco is like a museum (compared to Walmart being a warehouse) that only stocks the fastest-selling models, sizes, and colors of a limited number of products.
 This enables it to sell inventory quickly, limiting its investment in working capital.
-Subsequently, even at a low-profit margin, Costco generates outsized returns on invested capital (28%, versus Walmart’s 12%) – a sign of a great retailer.
+Subsequently, even at a low-profit margin, Costco generates outsized return on equity (25%, versus Walmart’s 17%) – a sign of a great retailer.

 Someone early in Costco’s life must have said ‘no’ to building another Walmart-like model, and that’s one of the biggest reasons it has done so well over the years.